ryanbomo/dnd_tools/README.md

   * Link enemies based on themes or tags - Allow for more flavorful group creation
   * Ensure set up is actually possible - some setups don't work.
 For example, there is no possibly way to create a 15 creature encounter that is easy for 2 level 1 players.
 Need a way to weed these out.
   * The DMG has player party size considerations that I would like to implement \[DMG 83\]
-  * Current implementation isn't correct per the DMG.
-The table from DMG 82 is implemented as if the values listed are the ceiling for that encounter.
-The underlying assumption was that something falling between the numbers for Easy and Medium was a Medium encounter.
-In reality, this is an Easy encounter.
-This is a MAJOR flaw, as we are not hitting the appropriate user function.
-Current underthe hood fix is to increase the difficulty the user puts in by 1.
-This means that deadly encounters don't work, and as a result this is a very temporary fix.
-This fix is done in the sanitize_input() function.